 If you plan to take a road trip to an unfamiliar destination, one of the first things you do is type the destination address into your smartphone to get an understanding of how long the trip will take, determine which roads you need to travel on, and see which landmarks, hotels, and restaurants you may pass.
 Creating a customer journey map isn’t much different.

 When you develop a customer journey map, you first should consider which audience you want to focus on.
-You then should consider the different stages of the journey for this audience to make sure you are providing the right types of content at the landmark locations throughout an individual’s journey.
+You then should consider the different stages of the journey for this audience to ensure you are providing the right types of content at landmark locations throughout an individual’s journey.

-Creating a customer journey map may sound difficult, but HubSpot has provided an outline of eight key considerations that will assist you along your way.
+Creating a customer journey map may sound difficult, but HubSpot has outlined eight key considerations to assist you along the way.

 - Audit your current and needed resources

 - Make needed changes